ADES expands its fleet with another jack-up rig

 Malaysia’s offshore services provider Icon Offshore has wrapped up the sale of a jack-up drilling rig to ADES in Saudi Arabia.

-Back in August 2022, Icon Offshore disclosed that its wholly-owned subsidiary, Icon Caren, has entered into a sale and purchase agreement with ADES Arabia Holding for the proposed disposal of the Perisai Pacific 101 jack-up rig, which was acquired from Perisai Petroleum Teknologi Bhd for $42.54 million (RM177mil) in October 2020.
+Back in August 2022, Icon Offshore disclosed that its wholly-owned subsidiary, Icon Caren, entered into a sale and purchase agreement with ADES Arabia Holding for the proposed disposal of the Perisai Pacific 101 jack-up rig, which was acquired from Perisai Petroleum Teknologi Bhd for $42.54 million (RM177mil) in October 2020.

 Dato’ Sri Hadian Hashim, Icon’s Managing Director, remarked at the time: “The proposed disposal presents an opportunity for the company to monetise its investment in the rig at a significant profit (RM185.5million), providing Icon with the financial strength to diversify into other business areas, amongst other things such as venturing into the new energy space and service segment through strategic M&As.”

-The company explained that this proposed disposal for a cash consideration of $85 million (RM381.7mil) was conditional upon the approval of Icon’s shareholders at an extraordinary general meeting, which was obtained on 1 November 2022.
+The company explained that the proposed disposal for a cash consideration of $85 million (RM381.7mil) was conditional upon the approval of Icon’s shareholders at an extraordinary general meeting, which was obtained on 1 November 2022.

 In an update last week, Icon Offshore confirmed that the sale of this rig to ADES was completed on 22 November 2022 for the previously disclosed sum of $85 million.